 Then there's the legendary story known as "Solomon and the Two Women" or "Solomon's Judgment," told in 1 Kings 3.
 In this tale, two prostitutes come before Solomon, each claiming that an infant boy is their son.
 Solomon calmly commands his guard to take a sword and divide the child in two, giving half to each woman.
 One of the women cries out and says to give the baby to the other women if it means sparing the boy's life.

 "Give the living baby to the first woman.
-Do not kill him; she is his mother," rules Solomon, for only the true mother would put her baby's life above her own happiness.
+Do not kill him; she is his mother," Solomon ruled, for only the true mother would put her baby's life above her own happiness.

 Differing Accounts of Solomon in the Bible